WJEK

-WJEK (95.3 FM) is a commercial radio station broadcasting a Christian Adult Contemporary radio format, known as "Christian FM 95.3."
+WJEK (95.3 FM) is a commercial radio station broadcasting a Christian adult contemporary radio format, known as "Christian FM 95.3".
 Licensed to Rantoul, Illinois, United States, the station serves the Champaign-Urbana metropolitan area.
-The station is currently owned by SJ Broadcasting, LLC.
+The station is owned by SJ Broadcasting, LLC.

 History

-The station went on the air as WRTL-FM on 1979-07-30. on 1984-11-21, the station changed its call sign to WRBZ-FM, on 1988-07-01 to WZNF, on 2000-01-03 to WBNB, on 2002-03-01 to WEVX, on 2006-09-18 to WMYE, on 2007-09-14 to WLFH, and on 2010-11-08 to the current WJEK.
+The station signed on March 15, 1972, as WRTL-FM, the FM sister station of (but separately programmed from) WRTL (1460 AM); it received its first license on December 7.
 WRTL-FM was originally owned by Bob Brown and Dick Williams.
-Its musical format was Easy Listening.
+Its musical format was easy listening.
 John Truscelli was eventually the morning drive personality, Mark Williams the morning news personality.
 Other on-air personalities were Bob Boice, Kevin Scott, Ann Bailey, Dan Jones.
-WRTL-FM was sold in the early 80's and became WRBZ-FM.
+WRTL-FM was sold in the early 1980s; on November 21, 1984, the station changed its call sign to WRBZ-FM.

-When the station was WZNF, it was a rock/classic rock station owned by Rollings Communications.
-At its height in the early 1990s, WZNF's signal was simulcasted into three additional markets.
-Those were WWDZ-FM (94.9 FM, Danville, IL), WZZP-FM (95.1, Kankakee, IL), and WZNX-FM (107.9, Charleston-Mattoon, IL).
+The call sign was changed to WZNF on July 1, 1988.
+WZNF was a rock/classic rock station owned by Rollings Communications.
+At its height in the early 1990s, WZNF's signal was simulcast into three additional markets: WWDZ (94.9 FM) in Danville; WZZP (95.1 FM) in Kankakee; and WZNX (107.9 FM) in Charleston-Mattoon.
 During this time, it employed the moniker "Z95" and then later "The Fox".

+The station's call sign changed to WBNB on January 3, 2000; to WEVX on March 1, 2002, to WEVX; to WMYE on September 18, 2006; and to WLFH on September 14, 2007.
 The WLFH callsign was previously used by an AM station in Little Falls, New York (currently WIXT).
+As WLFH, 95.3 was "95.3 The Wolf".